SeaSharpe/RequirementAnalysis/UseCases.md

   </tr>
   <tr>
     <td>
-      1. Employee clicks &ldquo;Delete Game button<br>
+      1. Employee clicks &ldquo;Games&rdquo; link<br>
-      3. Employee selects a game to delete from the list<br>
+      3. Employee selects a game to delete from the list and clicks &ldquo;Delete&rdquo; on that game<br>
       5. Employee selects YES
     </td>
     <td>